webstah/intro-to-deep-learning-csbc-2023/README.md

 # intro-to-deep-learning-csbc-2023
-In-Class programming assignments for the 2023 spring semester of 'Intro to Deep Learning' for the Cherkasy State Buisness College.
+In-class programming assignments for the 2023 spring semester of 'Intro to Deep Learning' for the Cherkasy State Buisness College.